Part IV · The Civilizational Scale · How should civilizations evolve?

 Summary

-2. Functionalists would object here: why cannot a functionally equivalent system develop functionally equivalent wisdom?
+Functionalists would object here: why cannot a functionally equivalent system develop functionally equivalent wisdom?
 Dennett’s (1942–2024) intentional stance theory and Frankish’s illusionism both argue that mental properties are entirely determined by functional roles, without requiring a specific physical substrate.
-The Tao of Lucidity’s response is that wisdom requires not merely informational functional equivalence but ontological equivalence: irreversible temporality, ineliminable finitude, choices with genuine existential cost.
-If an AI system were to genuinely possess these ontological features (rather than merely simulating them), The Tao of Lucidity’s E-Int.6 should be revised.
-This is an open conjecture, not a proven theorem (see §XVII.2, Objection VII for a fuller treatment).↩︎
+The Tao of Lucidity’s response is that wisdom requires not merely informational functional equivalence but self-aware existential normativity: the capacity to interrogate one’s own value function from within, bearing the irreversible cost of choice.
+If an AI system were to genuinely possess this capacity (rather than merely simulating it), E-Int would apply to it, not against it.
+This is a kind-distinction, not a substrate-distinction (see §XIX.2, Objection VII for a fuller treatment).↩︎

 Was this chapter helpful?